jonseddon/primavera-dmt/README.md

    ```

 5. View the website in a local development server:
-   In `pdata_site/settings.py` enable debug line by changing line 19 to:
+   In `pdata_site/settings.py` enable debug mode by changing line 19 to:
    ```
    DEBUG = True
    ```